 Select the Calendar type for the current school year and prior 2 school years.
 Enter the Expected Graduation Date for the 11th grade students in the UC ELC extract.

-The Top Percent of Juniors to Extract defaults to 15% and the Class Size is a calculated field that counts all active 11th grade students in the school.
+The Junior Class Size is a calculated field that counts all active 11th grade students in the school and the Top 15 Percent of Juniors to Extract is a calculated field that determines how many students 15% of the Junior class is.
 Both fields are read-only.
+If a KEEP or SKIP is used these counts may be affected by it.
+The Top 15 Percent of Juniors to Extract should be used as a guide to help decide the value to put into the Number of 11th graders to Extract field.
 In the Number of 11th graders to Extract field enter how many 11th grade students will be evaluated for inclusion in the UC ELC Extract.
 The Number of 11th graders should be close to the calculated value of 15% of the total number of 11th grade students.
-In the below example 15% of 449 students is 67.35.
+In the below example 15% of 449 students is 67.5 (rounded to 68).
 70 was entered into the Number of 11th grades to Extract field to account for some students that may not have the parental consent necessary to participate in the UC ELC program.

 NOTE: The number of 11th grade students listed in the UC ELC Results tab may be higher than the value entered in the Number of 11th grades to Extract field if several students have the same class rank as the student with the highest class rank that qualifies to be in the extract.
 Take care when using Decile Ranking - all students will have a class rank between 1 and 10.